The tt* structure of the quantum cohomology of CP^1 from the viewpoint of differential geometry: Introduction

 For general background information on the DPW representation in surface theory we refer to \cite{DoPeWu98}, \cite{Do08}.
 A survey of the loop group approach to harmonic maps can be found in \cite{Gu97}, and its relation to quantum cohomology in \cite{Gu08}.

 The authors are very grateful to Claus Hertling and Hiroshi Iritani for discussing and explaining their work.
 They thank Alexander Its for supplying the isomonodromy deformation arguments referred to in the proof of Theorem \ref{cv}, and for informing them about the paper \cite{ItNiXX}.
 They thank Nick Schmitt for his guidance in creating the images in section \ref{global}.
-The authors were partially supported by grants from the Japan Society for the Promotion of Science, and the second author also by the Alexander von Humboldt Foundation, at various stages of this research.
+All three authors were partially supported by grants from the Japan Society for the Promotion of Science, and the second author also by the Alexander von Humboldt Foundation, at various stages of this research.
+Comments from the referee were also very much appreciated.